 It’s important to know long you can store food properly.
 Food can be stored for various lengths of time, depending on what you have chosen to add to your stockpile.

-Some food items, such as beans, are going to last substantially longer than fresh greens, for example.
+Some food items, such as dry beans and white rice, are going to last substantially longer than fresh greens.
 This is especially true if you assume that you won’t have access to refrigeration in an emergency such as a tornado or hurricane where you may lose power.

 The primary objective of getting all of the perfect foods for long-term storage is to consider their best-by dates.
 In addition, you need to consider the various ways to help them last much longer than on the shelf of a grocery store.
 You will find foods that last up to three months, whereas others can remain edible for years.
 This is particularly essential for homeowners who want to amass enough long-term food storage.